It’s becoming no secret that I have a thing for tequila (exhibit a, b, and c).

 - To make the hibiscus tea concentrate, bring 3 cups water to a boil, add hibiscus tea, stir, remove from heat and let steep for 30 minutes.

 - Strain into a jar or glass container using a fine mesh strainer and add sweetener to taste.
-I found 1/3 cup was about the right amount, using 1/2 agave nectar, 1/2 cane sugar.
+I found 1/3 cup (amount as original recipe is written // adjust if altering batch size) was about the right amount, using half agave nectar, half cane sugar.
 Stir to dissolve and let cool.

-- To make two margaritas, add ice, cooled hibiscus tea concentrate, lime juice, tequila and 1 Tbsp agave nectar (optional) to a cocktail shaker and shake vigorously to combine.
+- To make two margaritas, add ice, cooled hibiscus tea concentrate, lime juice, tequila and 1 Tbsp agave nectar (optional // amount as original recipe is written // adjust if altering batch size) to a cocktail shaker and shake vigorously to combine.